stack-auth/pgmock/README.md

 npm install pgmock
 ```

-See the [Browser support](#browser-support) section for detailed instructions for browsers.
+If you'd like to run `pgmock` in a browser, see the [Browser support](#browser-support) section for detailed instructions.

 ## Getting started
 After `npm install pgmock`, you can run an in-memory server like so: